d4l3k/cs302/asgn6/asgn6.md

 since it's closer to the dominant eigenvalue--40.

-For Rayleigh quotient it doesn't converge since inverse iteration is only converging if the shift is greater than the largest eigenvalue.
+For Rayleigh quotient it doesn't converge to the largest eigenvalue since inverse iteration is only converging to the largest eigenvalue if the shift is closest to the largest eigenvalue.
+It ends up converging to a smaller eigenvalue.

 ## 4.